-Mr Big I Am organised life assurance policies, on Bella’s and his longevity.
-I questioned that.
-Not happy he waged her life to end.
+When Mr Big I Am’s house was re-mortgaged to include Laura on the deeds, Mr Big I Am organised life assurance policies on Laura’s and his longevity, I questioned that.
+I was not happy that he had waged her life to end.

-Bella was not relaxed in this house, it had not welcomed her.
-It had not made itself her home.
+Laura was not relaxed in this house.
+The house had not welcomed her, not made itself her home.

 My daughter and I perched on the edge of the cream leather chairs in that house, chatted about this and that.
 But, there was something in the air, something undiscovered.

 I could taste it.
 I could feel it.
 I wished that she had used her deposit and purchased her own place.